haoxiang-xu/connect-X/README.md

 This project features a user-friendly UI that allows players to engage with classic AI algorithms or pit them against each other in the famed Kaggle Connect-X competition setting.
 It includes:

 1. Interactive UI: Play the Connect X game directly or watch AI algorithms compete.
-2. Multiple AI Algorithms: Explore several sophisticated AI strategies used in Kaggle's Connect-X competition.
+2. Multiple AI Algorithms: Dive into a variety of classic AI algorithms used in competitive gaming, including [one](DEMOs/submission.py) that was entered into [Kaggle's Connect-X competition](https://www.kaggle.com/competitions/connectx/overview).
 3. Custom Agent Development: Follow an easy-to-understand guide to develop your own AI agent, visually test it, and compete against existing algorithms.
 4. Deployment Instructions: Comprehensive deployment guidelines are provided for those looking to host this as a web application.